DeveonX/DeveonX/README.md

 - Databases: MySQL, MongoDB
 - Tools: Git, VS Code, Docker

-## Fun Facts 🎉

-- I remember Gen I and II
-- I like oran berries
-- Can catch bug type
+- Can catch bug type quickly

 Thanks for dropping by!
 Let's code together and build a world where catching bugs is as rare as Shiny and features evolve into something Legendary! 💻✨